kunhwiko/kunhwiko/README.md

 ### Hi there 👋
 -----

-I am an incoming software engineer at C3.ai who will be joining their cloud security and infrastructure team.
-As an engineer, I personally have a lot of interest in scalability, failure handling, cloud technologies, and network security.

 I organized my GitHub to openly share topics in systems design and various algorithms.
 I also talk about different programming languages and fundamentals in computer science.
 You can also, of course, view some of my personal projects that I did in the past.

 <br />